Bankruptcy: A Fresh Start

 Dispelling Common Bankruptcy Myths

-Myth #1: People who file bankruptcy are lazy or irresponsible — In fact, the vast majority of bankruptcy clients of the Limon Law Office in Brownsville have done their best to avoid financial problems.
+Myth #1: People who file for bankruptcy are lazy or irresponsible – In fact, the vast majority of bankruptcy clients at my firm, Limon Law Office, in Brownsville have done their best to avoid financial problems.
 Working as much as they can and making payments as fast as they can simply have not been enough to avoid serious debt problems.

-Consult With A Brownsville Bankruptcy Law Attorney At No Charges
+Consult With Me, A Brownsville Bankruptcy Law Attorney, At No Charges

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.